 "If I then, the Lord and the Teacher, washed your feet, you also ought to wash one another's feet.John 13:14(NASB)

-The Lord Jesus had laid aside His eternal glory and set apart His life for this hour, and in humility and grace He took a basin of water and washed His disciples feet.
-This was a physical scene that was to illustrate a spiritual truth that would become the guiding principal of every member of His Body.
-If Christ washed our feet – we ought also to wash one another's feet - in love; in truth; in humility and in grace.
+The Lord Jesus had laid aside His eternal glory and set apart His life for this hour, and in humility and grace, He took a basin of water and washed His disciples' feet.
+This was a physical scene that was to illustrate a spiritual truth that would become the guiding principle of every member of His Body.
+If Christ washed our feet, we ought also to wash one another's feet in love, in truth, in humility, and in grace.

-It was a life-principle that was to become the code of conduct of all spiritual Christians –i.e. all believers that would grow in grace by dying to self and living to Christ, until the grace of our Lord Jesus Christ, the love of God and the fellowship of the Holy Spirit become manifest within the new-life of the believer – until it is not I that live in me, but Christ, until it is not my old-sin nature that controls my actions and attitudes but Christ in me, the hope of glory.
+It was a life-principle that was to become the code of conduct of all spiritual Christians.
+All believers that would grow in grace by dying to self and living to Christ and who would imitate the conduct of Christ, would have the grace of the Lord Jesus Christ, the love of God, and the fellowship of the Holy Spirit become manifest within their life.

-Dear heavenly Father, what a beautiful example the Lord Jesus Christ gave of how I should live my life.
-May I decrease in all I say and do so that the new-life in Christ my increase in me.
-May my life be one that is lived out in love and truth and humility and grace, so that Christ may be seen in me as I die to self and live to Him – in Whose name I pray, AMEN.
+Dear Heavenly Father, what a beautiful example the Lord Jesus Christ gave of how I should live my life.
+May I decrease in all I say and do so that the new-life in Christ may increase in me.
+May my life be one that is lived out in love and truth, and in humility and grace, so that Christ may be seen in me as I die to self and live to Him.
+In Jesus' name I pray, AMEN.